Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 In a famous letter to a stepbrother, Lincoln explained that he could not visit his dying father.
 "Say to him that if we could meet now, it is doubtful whether it would not be more painful than pleasant."
 Little is known about this father-son relationship, but it's obvious it was not a close one.

 Born in Rockingham County, Virginia, Thomas Lincoln moved with his family to Kentucky in the 1780s.
-The youngest of five children, Thomas witnessed his father Abraham's death in 1784 -- an Indian shot him while working on his farm.
+The youngest of five children, Thomas witnessed his father Abraham's death in 1784, when an Indian shot him while working on his farm.
 Thomas's life was spared when his brother shot the attacker.

 Lincoln said that his father "by the early death of his father, and very narrow circumstances of his mother, even in childhood was a wandering laboring-boy, and grew up literally without education.
 He never did more in the way of writing than to bunglingly write his own name."

 When he was 28 years old Thomas married Nancy Hanks in Kentucky.
 Three children were born to them there -- Sarah in 1807, Abraham in 1809, and Thomas in 1812, who died in infancy.

 Over the years Thomas mixed farming with carpentry and cabinetmaking.
 One example of his woodworking skills is a corner cabinet attributed to him in the Colonel Jones house in Gentryville, Indiana.
 Like his son, he was an affable storyteller despite bouts of depression, a Whig in politics, and strongly anti-slavery.